Find out more about our efforts to renovate and expand the fossil prep lab at the Sternberg Museum.

 Since 1931, over 170 papers have been published and 30 MS theses have been completed based on specimens in the Museum collections.
 Nine primary invertebrate and 16 primary vertebrate types have been described.

-Presently, we are applying for funding to make specimen data and images available online.
-However, many of our Cretaceous fossils can be seen on the award winning web site, Oceans of Kansas, maintained by Michael J. Everhart, Adjunct Curator.
+Recently, we have received funding to make specimen data and images available online.
+However, many of our Cretaceous fossils can already be seen on the award winning web site, Oceans of Kansas, maintained by Michael J. Everhart, Adjunct Curator.